8 min read

 What size should DoorDash menu photos be?

-DoorDash requires menu item photos to be at least 1400 x 800 pixels in 16:9 landscape format, under 16 MB.
-JPG, JPEG, and PNG formats are accepted.
+DoorDash requires menu item photos to be at least 1400 x 800 pixels in 16:9 landscape format and under 2 MB.
+The item should fill 50-70% of the frame with at least 80% of it visible.

 Why do DoorDash photos get rejected?